Blood Lead Testing in Missouri

 Methods of Testing

-The choice of a sample collection method (venous or capillary) should be determined by the physician.
+The physician should determine the choice of a sample collection method (venous or capillary).
 Capillary sampling can perform well as an initial testing tool.
-If the results of the capillary are 5 μg/dL or greater, the capillary results should be confirmed with a venous blood draw.
+If the capillary results are 3.5 μg/dL or greater, the capillary results should be confirmed with a venous blood draw.
+See the Missouri Guidelines for the Assessment and Management of Childhood Lead Poisoning available here.